quantifyearth/aoh-calculator/docs/LIFE/runsteps.md

-# How to run the pipeline
+# How to run the pipeline for LIFE

-## Building the environment
+## Build the environment

 ### The geospatial compute container

-The dockerfile that comes with the repo should be used to run the compute parts of the pipeline.
+The dockerfile that comes with the repo should be used to run the pipeline.

 ```
 docker build . -tag aohbuilder